justinfchin/CSrop/readme.md

         7ffff7dcf000-7ffff7dd3000 r--p 001b2000 fc:00 2752530                    /lib/x86_64-linux-gnu/libc-2.15.so
         7ffff7dd3000-7ffff7dd5000 rw-p 001b6000 fc:00 2752530                    /lib/x86_64-linux-gnu/libc-2.15.so
         ```
-            - we see that libc is loaded into memory starting at 0x7ffff7a1d000.
+        -we see that libc is loaded into memory starting at 0x7ffff7a1d000.
             - from the previous section, we found the first part.
                 1. libcs address + 0x22a12
                     - 0x7ffff7a1d000 + 0x22a12.